How to Repurpose Webinar Content Into Marketing Assets

 How Marketing Teams Actually Use Webinar Transcripts

-One 45-minute webinar just produced four separate marketing assets, and none of them required creating new content from scratch.
+One 45-minute webinar just produced a blog post, 12 social media posts, a three-email sequence, a gated PDF, and product feedback.
+None of it required creating new content from scratch.
 The transcript was the foundation that made all of it possible.

 What To Look For In a Transcription Service